lelocreates/CS20240146_WFC2407_GroupA_Kgaladi-Mohlabe_DJS05/README.md

 # DJS05 Project Brief: Building a Redux-Inspired Store for a Tally App

+## How to view the project
+Option 1
+1. Download the zip of the repository
+2. Extract the zip file
+3. open the index.html file with your browser
+4. right click the page
+5. Select inspect

+Option 2
+1. Clone the repository
+2. open the folder with VScode
+3. right click the index.html folder
+4. Click on live server
+4. right click the page
+5. Select inspect

+## challenges

+1. Struggled with understanding this conceptually.
+I know what the store code looks like but i am struggling to understand this in practice.

+# DJS05 Project Brief: Building a Redux-Inspired Store for a Tally App

 In this challenge, you will venture into the realm of state management by constructing a Redux-inspired store to manage the state of a simple Tally App.
 Your primary goal is to manage the app's state changes efficiently, focusing on core functionalities like incrementing, decrementing, and resetting a counter.
 Instead of rendering changes on the UI, you'll subscribe to state updates and log them to the console, highlighting the power of state management in applications.

 ## Objective